kosvrouvas/remove-suggested-passwords/readme.txt

 Contributors: kosvrouvas
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8DH2U6LZZZLBL
 Tags: Suggested Passwords, Passwords
-Requires at least: 5.3
+Description: This is a WordPress snippet wrapped up in a plugin to remove the suggested password in WordPress Requires at least: 5.3
 Tested up to: 5.6
 Stable Tag: 1.0